Connecting to the remote HPC system Torch

 There are many different versions (aka “flavours”) of Linux and how to open a terminal window can change between flavours.
 Fortunately most Linux users already know how to open a terminal window since it is a common part of the workflow for Linux users.
 If this is something that you do not know how to do then a quick search on the Internet for “how to open a terminal window in” with your particular Linux flavour appended to the end should quickly give you the directions you need.

-# this will connect you to Greene HPC cluster
+# this will connect you to Torch HPC cluster

 Mac